natikgadzhi/respawn-io/content/posts/the-endless-pile-of-notifications-in-remote-work.md

 meta_description: How to lead a remote team, and help them manage notifications and mentions across Slack, Google Docs, Figma, and all the tools they are using.
 meta_keywords: Remote, remote work, remote communications, notifications
 og_image_hide_description: true
+tags:
+  - remote
+  - engineering-leadership
 ---

 # The endless pile of notifications in remote work

 Returning to an inbox of 400 notifications is no fun, yet you get that after a week off.
 On the chart of things that are difficult for [[remote-and-async-work|teams trying to work remotely]], managing communication channels and notification volume is up there at the top.

 People on remote teams will get overwhelmed from time to time, inevitably.
 But you've _been_ there already, you've _seen_ it happen again and again — so why don't you prepare your teams for it, and set up your communication systems in a way that doesn't hurt their brains as much?